cybersader/awesome-cybersader/📁 05 - Organizational Cyber/Incident Response/⬇️ IR DROP/⬇️ IR DROP.md

 ---

+- IR Playbooks
+    - Have your IR, emergency comms platforms, and OOB (out of band) comms platforms ready to send out playbooks when an incident is called.
+This can call out responsibilites, processes, and help tell people where to go or what to do

 - [SIEM, Visibility, and Event-Driven Architecture Curated Solutions - Cybersader Wiki](https://base.cybersader.com/%F0%9F%93%81+98+-+ARCHIVE/GradSchoolProjects/SIEM+Framework/Solution+%26+Architecture+Curation/SIEM%2C+Visibility%2C+and+Event-Driven+Architecture+Curated+Solutions#Security-Focused+Analytics+Platforms+(SIEM%2C+SIRP))
 - Case management, IR, incident management, SIRP platforms
     - [GitHub - SecurityBrewery/catalyst: ⚡️ Catalyst is a self-hosted, open source incident response platform and ticket system that helps to automate alert handling and incident response processes](https://github.com/SecurityBrewery/catalyst)